cloudfoundry/cf-smoke-tests/README.md

   "client_secret": "client-secret"
 ```

-**NOTE** Unless you supply admin credentials, you _must_ use an existing space and org.
-The tests will only pass if you have configured your environment in a way that allows isolation segments to be tested properly:
-- If you do not provide admin credentials, the smoke-tests `org` must be entitled to use the isolation segment and contain two spaces
-    - The space that is referred to as `space` in the smoke-tests config must be assigned to the shared (i.e. not isolated) segment
-    - The space that is referred to as `isolation_segment_space` in the smoke-tests-config must be assigned to the isolation segment
-- Alternatively, you may provide an admin user and omit configuration of the existing spaces to allow smoke-tests to create the testing resources automatically.

 #### Skip SSL validation
 If you are running the tests against bosh-lite or any other environment using
 self-signed certificates, add